red-scale-dragon/app/README.md

 # Dragon App
 The Dragon Framework is exclusively for clean coders who love Laravel and want to build WordPress Plugins using Laravel components.

+This is the app containing sample code.
+If you're looking for a starting point without sample code, check out the [blank app](https://github.com/red-scale-dragon/blank-app).

 ![Support Level][support-level-image] ![PHP 7.4+][php-image] [![MIT License][license-image]][license-url] [![CircleCI][circleci-image]][circleci-url]

 ## Usage